 - Diverse teams of clinical and nonclinical providers

 - A site culture that promotes a stigma-reducing environment

 - Availability of comprehensive medical, behavioral health, and psychosocial services

 - Effective communication strategies

 - Focus on quality

-Bonner et al. (2012) propose three models for treatment of patients with chronic hepatitis C virus (HCV) infection, which also can be applied to patients with HIV and HIV/HCV coinfection.
+Bonner et al. (2012) propose three models for treatment of patients with chronic hepatitis C virus (HCV) infection.
+Although treatment of HCV has evolved, these models can be adapted for current HIV treatment.
 They encourage clinics to select the model best suited to local resources and expertise.
 Some of the advantages of each of these models of care are outlined in the following table.